Photo: WFP/ Hebatallah Munassar/2022

 Looming Starvation

-More than 17 million Yemenis – over half the population – don’t know if or when they’ll eat another meal.
+Nearly 18 million Yemenis – over half the population – don’t know if or when they’ll eat another meal.
 With multiple threats closing in from all sides, untold numbers of innocent people could starve.
+We’re fighting hard to feed the most vulnerable people, but we desperately need more funds to do so.

 4.5M